Welcoming Julia Noack to the group

 From Greenland fjords to the Southern Ocean

 Julia’s move from Greenlandic fjords to the Southern Ocean reflects a consistent interest in polar ocean dynamics and cryosphere–ocean coupling.
-In her Master’s thesis, she quantified melt‑driven circulation and submarine glacier melt using both observations and model simulations, highlighting how small‑scale processes shape heat delivery to glacier fronts.
+In her Master’s thesis, she examined observational data with regard to submarine glacier melting, linking the observed water characteristics in the fjord to melt processes at the base of the floating ice tongue of the glacier and to the fjord circulation by analysing model simulations, and highlighting mechanisms influencing the heat delivery to the ice-ocean interface and thus melting.

 Why this PhD excites her